james-tindal/obsidian-mindmap-nextgen/README.md

 You can open the Mind Map preview for the current note with a command.

 ![Mind Map Preview Command](https://user-images.githubusercontent.com/21978588/206906548-8eb630fc-1b27-4842-8208-c1cd24030194.png)

+### Frontmatter

+The plugin also accepts frontmatter options (each of the [official markmap docs](https://markmap.js.org/docs/json-options) except for `extraJs` and `extraCss`).
+Frontmatter configurations has higher priority than the settings from the settings tab which means that if you set `maxWidth` on settings to 400px and on frontmatter to 200px, the maxWidth will be set to 200px.

+The colors you list will always be used, no matter which coloring approach is set.
+Only colorFreezeLevel that only works with branch coloring approach.
+It is good to note that when using branch coloring approach and no color is listed, random colors will be used (as the default Markmap approach).

+It is also good to note that the frontmatter only works for that markdown it is in.
+If you open another Markdown file without frontmatter, the settings from settings tab will be used.

 ### Inline Markmap